-An endowed fund provided by Mrs. $\overline{L}$ .S.
+An endowed fund provided by Mrs. L.S.
 Gras, in loving memory of her husband Lew Gras, for either a first year MA student or a second year MDiv student.

-Pricilla C. Harrell Scholarship Fund
+Priscilla C. Harrell Scholarship Fund

-This restricted scholarship is designed for students pursuing a degree in order to enter ministry and who show need based on the FAFSA.
+This restricted scholarship is designed for students pursuing a degree in order to enter ministry and who show need, as determined by the FAFSA.